PlayStation Portal review: Cloud gaming arrives one year on

 There’s no getting away from the fact that this isn’t an OLED display, though, and that’s a shame.
 Chances are your phone has an OLED panel; the Nintendo Switch has one; the Steam Deck now has one too.
 Sony’s own PS Vita had an OLED – 12 whole years ago.
 Handheld gamers are increasingly getting used to the superior contrast, colour reproduction and those delightfully inky blacks that OLED tech brings, so it’s hard not to feel a bit underwhelmed here.

-I think the size of the Portal’s screen definitely goes some way to making up for the LCD-ness of it all, and you could make a strong argument that putting anything better on a strictly remote play device would be overkill anyway, but if you own any of the devices listed above, you’ll likely notice it.
+I think the size of the Portal’s screen definitely goes some way to making up for the LCD-ness of it all, and you could make a strong argument that putting anything better on a strictly remote play device would be overkill anyway.
+Truthfully the display tech has bothered me less than I expected it to, and I really love how expansive it is.
+But I don’t use the Portal as much as my Switch or Steam Deck.
+Both of those are the OLED variants and I wouldn’t want to go back now.

 Features: I want to stream

-The PlayStation Portal streams games from your PS5, and that’s it.
+At launch, the PlayStation Portal could stream games from your PS5, and that was it.
 There’s no formidable CPU, no internal storage and no dedicated OS.
 It is literally just the PS5 experience, shrunken down and zapped into your lap.
+Things have changed a little bit since then, which we’ll get to shortly.

-But that’s also the best thing about it.
-Because you’ve got the same haptic feedback and adaptive triggers, it feels like you’re playing a handheld PS5.
+Because you’ve got the same haptic feedback and adaptive triggers, playing the Portal feels like you’re playing a handheld PS5.
 Sure, the games don’t look anything like as good as they do on a massive 4K TV, nor do they run quite as slickly, but it feels the same in your hands.
 You can strap your phone to a DualSense pad already, if you want, but I prefer the dedicated device approach.
 It’s just a lot more convenient and immediately available than the alternatives, and that does matter.

 The PlayStation Portal is the first device to have PlayStation Link, Sony’s new lossless, low latency wireless audio standard, built into it.
-This makes it the perfect partner for the upcoming Pulse Explore earbuds and Pulse Elite headset, both of which leverage PlayStation Link for what Sony reckons will be an unrivalled sonic experience.
-You’ll also be able to pair your Link-supported headset with a Bluetooth device and hop between the two.
+This makes it the perfect partner for the Pulse Explore earbuds and Pulse Elite headset, both of which leverage PlayStation Link.
+I use the Pulse Elite headset with my PS5 and Portal on a daily basis, and hopping between the two devices is pretty seamless.
+The Portal doesn’t automatically connect to the headset, though.
+I usually have to press the dedicated PS Link button to re-pair each time after using the Pulse Elite with my PS5, which is a bit annoying, even if it only takes a second or two.
+You can also pair your Link-supported headset with a Bluetooth device and switch between the two.

 On first use you’ll need to connect to the same Wi-Fi network as your PS5.
 Provided you’ve enabled remote play on the console, pairing is quick and easy.
 You’re able to turn the PS5 on and off remotely, and connecting is simply a case of following the on-screen prompts.
 I’d like connecting to the PS5 each time I turn the Portal on to be a few seconds faster, but the process is slick and makes it feel like a proper PlayStation product.

-Sony recommends a connection speed of at least 15Mbps for reliable streaming, which my own comfortably exceeds.
-I would say that after using the device every day for more than a week, you ideally want quite a bit more speed than the suggested baseline.
+Sony recommends a connection speed of at least 15Mbps for reliable streaming, which my own comfortably exceeds without being remarkable.
+I would say that after using the device for a year, you ideally want quite a bit more speed than the suggested baseline.
 I connected my PS5 to my router’s 5Ghz band, which you can force the console to do in settings if your router isn’t capable of splitting bands.
 For the fastest and most reliable connection you’ll want to hook your PS5 to your router using an Ethernet cable, but I’ve stuck to Wi-Fi for this review as I think that’s what most people will be doing.

 When everything is working as advertised, the Portal can be a great experience.
 The first game I booted up was Marvel’s Spider-Man 2, and while the game clearly takes a visual hit, I was impressed with how smoothly it ran.
 Swinging through Manhattan felt responsive and the stream retained plenty of detail.
 I then fired up Tony Hawk’s Pro Skater 1 + 2, another fast-moving game with a lot of quick inputs, and was able to play without being bothered by latency, which was only noticeable if I really concentrated on it.